 - Seven Tennessee Valley Authority (TVA) managed lakes covering 266 square miles and nearly 3,500 miles of shoreline

-- Legacy Parks Foundation is a non-profit organization which works to assure that the community enjoys exceptional recreational opportunities, natural beauty and open spaces, and that those assets exist for generations to come.
+- Legacy Parks Foundation is a non-profit organization which works to assure that the community enjoys exceptional recreational opportunities, natural beauty and open spaces

-1,000-acre Knoxville Urban Wilderness, championed by Legacy Parks Foundation, is a partnership with Ijams, AMBC, TWRA and the City and County of Knoxville.
-They are developing the 1,000-acre Urban Wilderness Corridor, when completed, will connect ten parks, feature thirty miles of recreational trails, three civil war forts, historic settlement sites, and diverse ecological features and recreational amenities.
+- Knoxville Urban Wilderness, 1,000-acre outdoor adventure area will connect ten parks, over 50 miles of recreational trails, three civil war forts, historic settlement sites, and diverse ecological features and recreational amenities.